digitalinteraction/ttrpg-2023/copy/map.md

 ## Across the North East and North Cumbria

-We have a shared agenda to address unmet health needs, inequalities, and digital exclusion in the North East and North Cumbria (NENC) region where there is proportionately high:
+The NortHFutures consortium has a shared agenda to address unmet health needs, inequalities, and digital exclusion in the North East and North Cumbria (NENC) region where there is proportionately high deprivation, child poverty, mental health challenges and a high percentage of people in the population living with multiple long-term conditions.

-- Deprivation
-- Child poverty
-- Mental health issues
-- Co-morbidity